gamesbook/pyprototypr/docs/hexagonal_grids.rst

    package for LaTeX for authoring hex’n’counter wargames.

-The options and facilities provided by these tools have been the primary inspiration for how hexagonal grids work in **pyprototypr**.
+The options and facilities provided by these tools have been the primary inspiration for how hexagonal grids work in **protograf**.
 So if the functionality available here does not work for you, then possibly one of these other tools would be of better use.